Surajv311/mDumpSWE/Books_ResearchPapers_read/README_book1.md

   - You can create rows by manually instantiating a Row object with the values that belong in each column.
 It’s important to note that only DataFrames have schemas.
 Rows themselves do not have schemas.
 This means that if you create a Row manually, you must specify the values in the same order as the schema of the DataFrame to which they might be appended.

 ```
-from pyspark.sql import Row
+1) from pyspark.sql import Row
 myRow = Row("Hello", None, 1, False)
 Accessing data in rows is equally as easy: you just specify the position that you would like.
 # in Python
 myRow[0]
 myRow[2]

-We can: add/remove, transform rows or columns, as well as change the order of rows based on the values in columns
+2) We can: add/remove, transform rows or columns, as well as change the order of rows based on the values in columns.

-We can also create DataFrames on the fly by taking a set of rows and converting them to a DataFrame.
+3) We can also create DataFrames on the fly by taking a set of rows and converting them to a DataFrame.
 # in Python
 from pyspark.sql import Row
 from pyspark.sql.types import StructField, StructType, StringType, LongType